HackAtUCI/zothacks-site-2023/README.md

 This app contains the dashboard used to view and edit content stored in [Sanity](https://www.sanity.io/).

-The development server runs at `https://localhost:3333`.
+The development server runs at `http://localhost:3333`.
 If this port is taken, the project will error.

 ## Workspace Setup

-This repo used pnpm, a space efficient replacement to npm.
+This repo used `pnpm`, a space efficient replacement to `npm`.
 You can learn more about it's advantages at <https://pnpm.io/>.

 Install pnpm with the following command, or use an [alternative instalation method](https://pnpm.io/installation).